SharkSnack/shiren-5/content/dungeons/gens-turf.md

 - CR Diet
     - Plain Targe can only be found on the ground until 5F.
 If you didn't find one, get it from a Presto Pot.<br/>Diet Shield can't be found on the ground, but can be dropped by Maneaters.
 - Unmoving
-    - Steady Shield and Heavy Shield are both shop-exclusive, so you'll likely have to obtain them from Maneaters.
-    Useful for collecting Fearabbit, Tiger Tosser, Yanpii family and DJ Mage licenses.
+    - Steady Shield and Heavy Shield are both shop-exclusive, so you'll likely have to obtain them from Maneaters.<br/>Useful for collecting Fearabbit, Tiger Tosser, Yanpii family and DJ Mage licenses.
 - Anti-Blast
     - Blast Shield can't be found on the ground, but this can be added by leveling a Lock Shield or Safe Shield to Lv8.<br/>It's nice to have this as insurance since Explochins explode in a chain-reaction when hit by an Explosion Trap.<br/>If you're concerned about Pop Tank family monsters, aim to add this rune when Mixers first appear.
 (9-10F)
 - Anti-Fire